nicopap/cuicui_layout/design_docs/import_semantics.md

 This allows the asset loader to asynchronously load the imported assets, while not having to care about async in the interpreter (which would be absolute hell to handle)

+# Implementation

+Let's consider implementation.
+When parsing, we mark exported templates by adding their offset in the block buffer to a `pub_templates` field in the `Ast`.
+Now to make use of it.